rafaco/UnlimitedMultiBattles/README.md

    * Manual: Enter any number of battles
    * Calculated: Use exact number to max out your champions in campaign
    * Infinite: Run forever till you stop us or your energy run out
-3. **Select time between battles**: Enter how many seconds you want us to wait between each replay.
+3. **Select battle duration**: Enter how many seconds you want us to wait between each replay.
 It depends on your current team speed for the stage you are in.
 Use your longer run time plus a small margin for the loading screens.
 If a battle take longer a replay will be missed and you will waste some time, but the next replay will carry on with the followings ones.
 4. Press **Start Multi-Battle** in our application when ready.
 We will start the first battle and replay the followings.

 # Compile your exe